 Either way, it should be relatively easy.

-To make the transfer of the tenancy easier it is best that completion is arranged to take place on a rent payment date, so there’s no need for the rental income to be apportioned between the buyer and seller.
+To make the transfer of the tenancy, easier completion should be arranged to take place on a rent payment date, so there’s no need for the rental income to be apportioned between the buyer and seller.

 If that’s not the case, arrangements should be made between the buyer and seller, so the appropriate amount of rent is credited to the buyer.

-You can deduct costs of buying, selling or improving your property including:
+You can deduct the costs of buying, selling or improving your property, including:

 - Estate agents’ and solicitors’ fees

-- Costs of improvement works, for example for an extension (normal maintenance costs, such as decorating, don’t count)
+- Costs of improvement work, for example for an extension (normal maintenance costs, such as decorating, don’t count)

 You need to collect records to work out your gains and fill in your tax return.
 You must keep them for at least a year after the Self-Assessment deadline.

 Keep receipts, bills and invoices that show the date and the amount: